 Offences relating to minors:

 It is an offence for any person to:

-Licensees are encouraged to become familiar with the Act as it is the primary piece of legislation about the regulation and supply of liquor in Victoria, and it also provides information about other issues of non-compliance of the Act.
-This can be found at www.legislation.vic.gov.au
+Licensees are encouraged to become familiar with the Act.
+It's the primary piece of legislation about the regulation and supply of liquor in Victoria, and it also provides information about other issues of non-compliance.
+See www.legislation.vic.gov.au